No Waitlist! | Reach Out Today - 585-430-9877

 Education & Training

 I have a bachelor’s in fine arts from Alfred University, where I specialized in ceramics and photography.
-I graduated from Nazareth University in 2025 with a MS in creative arts therapy.
+I graduated from Nazareth University in 2025 with an MS in creative arts therapy and have a limited permit to practice psychotherapy in New York State.

 client focus